willysharp5/RuleReady_/docs/howitworks.md

 - `NEXT_PUBLIC_CONVEX_URL`: required by the frontend Convex client
 - `FIRECRAWL_API_KEY`: used by `convex/firecrawl.ts` if no per-user key is present
 - `GEMINI_API_KEY`: for embeddings (`generateEmbeddings.ts`)
+  - Also used indirectly by chat RAG when generating query embeddings
 - Email (Resend) credentials and `FROM_EMAIL` (see `convex/alertEmail.ts` usage)

 ## Developer Notes